abpio/abp-commercial-docs/en/modules/language-management.md

-`LanguageEto` and `LanguageTextEto` are configured to automatically publish the events.
-You should configure yourself for the others.
+`LanguageEto` and `LanguageTextEto` are configured to publish the events automatically.
+You should be able to configure yourself for the others.
 See the [Distributed Event Bus document](https://github.com/abpframework/abp/blob/rel-7.3/docs/en/Distributed-Event-Bus.md) to learn details of the pre-defined events.

-> Subscribing to the distributed events is especially useful for distributed scenarios (like microservice architecture).
-If you are building a monolithic application, or listening events in the same process that runs the Tenant Management Module, then subscribing to the [local events](https://github.com/abpframework/abp/blob/rel-7.3/docs/en/Local-Event-Bus.md) can be more efficient and easier.
+> Subscribing to distributed events is especially useful for distributed scenarios (like microservice architecture).
+If you are building a monolithic application or listening events in the same process that runs the Tenant Management Module, then subscribing to the [local events](https://github.com/abpframework/abp/blob/rel-7.3/docs/en/Local-Event-Bus.md) can be more efficient and easier.